The Value of Minted Gold Bullion

 can also benefit with gold certificates or exchange-traded funds.

-Gold bullion is forged into either bars (also called ingots) or coins.
-While bars
+Gold is forged into either bars (also called ingots) or coins.
+While bars are a

-Often gold bullion coins have an even higher value as collector's items than they
+Often coins have an even higher value as collector's items than they do as mere

-do as mere bullion.
-Because gold is such a soft metal, coin collectors handle and
+bullion.
+Because gold is such a soft metal, coin collectors handle and store bullion

-Collectors may note that dealers never advertise 100% pure gold bullion.
-This is
+Collectors may note that dealers never advertise 100% pure gold.
+This is because

 to certify complete purity.
-Therefore, the highest quality gold bullion is 99.99%
+Therefore, the highest quality bullion is 99.99%

 pure.

-For gold bullion coins, collectors and investors should look for proof-quality
+For gold coins, collectors and investors should look for proof-quality coins, which

 Gold bullion offers investors and numismatists a beautiful opportunity to expand

 both portfolios and collections.
 With its versatility and stable value, gold bullion